-Our patent portfolio for TNX-102 SL include patent applications directed to compositions of matter of CBP, formulations containing CBP, and methods for treating CNS conditions, such as Tonmya for PTSD, and TNX-102 SL for agitation in neurodegenerative conditions, e.g. agitation in Alzheimer's disease, utilizing these compositions and formulations.
+Our patent portfolio for TNX-102 SL includes patent applications directed to compositions of matter of CBP, formulations containing CBP, and methods for treating CNS conditions, such as TNX-102 SL for PTSD, and TNX-102 SL for agitation in neurodegenerative conditions, e.g. AAD, utilizing these compositions and formulations.

 Certain eutectic compositions were discovered by development partners and are termed the "Eutectic Technology."
-The patent portfolio for Tonmya and TNX-102 SL relating to the Eutectic Technology includes patent applications directed to eutectic compositions containing CBP, eutectic CBP formulations, methods for treating PTSD and other CNS conditions utilizing eutectic CBP compositions and formulations, and methods of manufacturing eutectic CBP compositions.
+The patent portfolio for TNX-102 SL relating to the Eutectic Technology includes patent applications directed to eutectic compositions containing CBP, eutectic CBP formulations, methods for treating PTSD and other CNS conditions utilizing eutectic CBP compositions and formulations, and methods of manufacturing eutectic CBP compositions.
 The Eutectic Technology patent portfolio includes U.S. patent applications, such as U.S. Patent Application No. 14/214,433 (now U.S. Patent No. 9,636,408).
 If U.S. and non-U.S. patents claiming priority from those applications issue, those patents would expire in 2034 or 2035, excluding any patent term adjustments or extensions.

-The unique pharmacokinetic profile of Tonmya and TNX-102 SL, or the PK Technology, was discovered by Tonix and its development partners.
-The patent portfolio for Tonmya and TNX-102 SL relating to the PK Technology includes patent applications directed to compositions of matter of CBP, formulations containing CBP, methods for treating PTSD, agitation in neurodegenerative conditions, and other CNS conditions utilizing these compositions and formulations.
+The unique pharmacokinetic profile of TNX-102 SL, or the PK Technology, was discovered by Tonix and its development partners.
+The patent portfolio for TNX-102 SL relating to the PK Technology includes patent applications directed to compositions of matter of CBP, formulations containing CBP, methods for treating PTSD, agitation in neurodegenerative conditions, and other CNS conditions utilizing these compositions and formulations.
 The PK Technology patent portfolio includes U.S. Patent Application No. 13/918,692.
 If U.S. and non-U.S. patents claiming priority from those applications issue, those patents would expire in 2033, excluding any patent term adjustments or extensions.

-U.S. Patent No. 9,636,408 entitled "Eutectic Formulations of Cyclobenzaprine Hydrochloride and Amitriptyline Hydrochloride" issued on May 2, 2017.
+On May 2, 2017, U.S. Patent No. 9,636,408 entitled "Eutectic Formulations of Cyclobenzaprine Hydrochloride and Amitriptyline Hydrochloride" issued.
 The patent claims recite pharmaceutical compositions comprising the eutectic.
 The patent claims also recite methods of manufacturing the eutectic.
-Tablets containing CBP and manufacture good pharmaceutical stability and manufacturability.
-A solid eutectic is a form of matter in which two solid crystals co-penetrate each other, such that the inter-molecular space between the units of one crystal lattice are occupied by the other crystal lattice.
+Tablets containing CBP and mannitol eutectic have good pharmaceutical stability and manufacturability.
+A solid eutectic is a form of matter in which two solid crystals co-penetrate each other, such that the intermolecular space between the units of one crystal lattice are occupied by the other crystal lattice.
 The distance between the molecular units is not changed.

 On September 13, 2017, European patent 2,501,234, entitled "Methods and Compositions for Treating Symptoms Associated with PTSD Using Cyclobenzaprine", issued.
-This patent recites the use of CBP for the treatment of PTSD, which covers the use of Tonmya for the treatment of PTSD, since the active ingredient in Tonmya is CBP and provides Tonmya with European market exclusivity until 2030 and may be extended based on the timing of the European marketing authorization of Tonmya for PTSD.
+This patent recites the use of CBP for the treatment of PTSD, which covers the use of TNX-102 SL for the treatment of PTSD, since the active ingredient in TNX-102 SL is CBP and provides TNX-102 SL with European market exclusivity until 2030 and may be extended based on the timing of the European marketing authorization of TNX-102 SL for PTSD.
+In response to an opposition filed in June 2018, the European Patent Office's Opposition Division in October 2019 upheld the patent in unamended form.
+Opponent has appealed.

 On December 15, 2017, Japanese Patent No. 6259452, entitled "Compositions and Methods for Transmucosal Absorption", issued.
-These claims relate to the pharmacokinetic profile of Tonmya or TNX-102 SL.
+These claims relate to the pharmacokinetic profile of TNX-102 SL.

 On March 20, 2018, U.S. Patent No. 9,918,948 entitled "Methods and Compositions for Treating Symptoms Associated with PTSD Using Cyclobenzaprine", issued.
-The claims recite a method of using Tonmya's active ingredient cyclobenzaprine to treat PTSD and provides Tonmya with US market exclusivity until 2030.
+The claims recite a method of using TNX-102 SL's active ingredient cyclobenzaprine to treat PTSD and provides TNX-102 SL with US market exclusivity until 2030, excluding any patent term extensions.